Skip to main content

 You can also create or update a Message Stream using the Message Streams API.

 A message stream name only allows alphanumeric characters, hyphens (-) or underscores (_).
-For example, promotional-G3 is allowed but promotional:G3 or Promotional G3 are not allowed.
+For example, promotional-G3 is allowed, but promotional:G3 or Promotional G3 are not.

-To send a message using a specific Message Stream, you can specify the Message Stream id or name.
-These are labeled as 1 and 2 respectively in the image below and can be found on the detailed view of the specific Message Stream.
+To send a message using a specific message stream, specify the message stream's id or name.
+In the image below, these are labeled as 1 and 2, respectively, and can be found in the detailed view of the specific message stream.

 Use either of these values when sending a message in the stream property using the Send a message API or the Send bulk messages API.